dessa-oss/Image-segmentation-tutorial/README.md

 ## Saving Artifacts

 We want to monitor the progress of our model while training by looking at the predicted masks for a given training image.
 With Atlas, we can save any artifact such as images, audio, video or any other files to the GUI with just one line.
+It is worth noting that, in order to save artifact to Atlas dashboard, the artifact needs to be saved on disk first.
+The path of the file on disk is then used to log such artifacts to the GUI.

 Look for the comment:
 ```python